felipezarco/oracle-object/README.md

 oracleObject(result, fn, options)
 ```

-The function receives the result of an execution as the first parameter.
-This is the only required parameter.
+The function receives the result of an execution as the first parameter. **This is the only required parameter**.

 Here's an exemple of an SQL execution with oracledb: